Just like clockwork, the playoffs roll around every March and goals become even harder to come by.

 Cain Franson, who had a hat trick in Game 1, scored his fourth goal of the 2012 playoffs 3:48 into the second – the only goal of the period.
 But Spokane didn’t let off the gas, and Fiddler and Gal set up Corbin Baldwin at 15:56 – what would prove to be the winner – in the final period to give the Chiefs a 3-1 lead.

 Brendan Gallagher scored the final goal of the game at 17:30.

 “We definitely pulled it together with our backs against the wall,” Gow said.
 “We didn’t have two great games in Vancouver, that’s for sure, but tonight we stuck with it.
 We weren’t thinking about the series, or how far we were down, or anything but the period in front of us.
 It definitely helped us settle down.”

-It also bought the Chiefs more time to extend their series – and possibly their season.
+It also bought the Chiefs more time to extend their series with the Giants – and possibly their season as a whole.

 Ice chips: Spokane was 0 for 5 on the power play and 2 for 2 on the penalty kill. … Williams stopped Jordan Martinook’s penalty shot at 14:12 in the third period.